Always on

 In Medieval England, women who fell outside of accepted societal norms were conveniently removed from society under the guise of being “witches".
 In retrospect, we can see how these very women were victims of mental illness and deprivation.
 This film will challenge deep-rooted beliefs about “witches”, and suggest that this community of outcasts are the only ones who can truly save our protagonist.

-Shooting to take place over 3 days the week of the 14th of April, across locations in Surrey and Hampshire.
+Shooting to take place over 3 days, across locations in Surrey and Hampshire.
+Day 1 of shooting on the 1st of July, Day 2 on the 3rd of July.
 Progress on this project can be tracked on the 'Updates' section on this page.

 YOUR DONATIONS